luau-lang/luau/rfcs/require-by-string.md

 - Aliases cannot reference other aliases.
 (However, this is compatible with this proposal and will likely be implemented in the future.)
 - Alias names cannot contain the directory separators `/` and `\`.
-- All aliases must be prefixed with `@` when used in a require statement to avoid ambiguity.
 - Aliases can only occur at the beginning of a path.

 ##### Configuring alias maps: .luaurc